Search⌘ K

 • How important is consistency vs. availability?

-NeetCode Pro gives you the basics — driving the conversation and showcasing product thinking is up to you.
+NeetCode Pro provides the basics, while driving the conversation, and showcasing product thinking is left to the candidate.

-Top-performing candidates don’t just recite concepts — they:
+Top-performing candidates don’t just recite concepts, but they:

-Use NeetCode Pro as a launchpad, but also study interview recordings, read case studies, and learn to think like an architect.
+Use NeetCode Pro as a launchpad, but also study interview recordings, read case studies, and develop the mindset of a seasoned architect.

-Maximize your time by building a 4–6 week study plan around NeetCode Pro’s System Design section.
-Structure your week like this:
+Maximize time by creating a 4–6 week study plan centered on NeetCode Pro’s System Design section.
+Structure the week like this:

 Consistency beats cramming when it comes to mastering architecture.